What is the Landscape Levy?

 Your Landscape Levy at work outlines some of our achievements in the last financial year.

-Local councils collect the regional (land-based) Landscape levy annually from their ratepayers and forward the collected funds to the Board.
+Local councils collect the regional (land-based) Landscape Levy annually from their ratepayers and forward the collected funds to the Board.
 The levy is shown separately on council rates notices.
-The Department for Environment and Water (DEW) collects the regional (land-based) Landscape levy from outside council areas.
-DEW also collects the water levy from water licence holders.
+The Department for Environment and Water (DEW) has previously collected the regional (land-based) Landscape Levy from outside council areas.
+This year the Board will collect the levy directly from landholders who live outside council areas.
+DEW will continue to collect the water levy from water licence holders.

 How are Landscape rates determined?